heb12/fbrp/README.md

-# FBREP
+# FBRP
-"Flexible Bible REference Parser"
+"Flexible Bible Reference Parser"
 ## Features
-* Pure C99
+* C99
-* No Regex or any string manipulation libraries
+* No Regex or any other libraries
-* Small and fast
+* Tiny and fast
 * One C file

 ### Can Parse: